The structure of payments and fees in aged care can be confusing at first glance.

 2. Daily Accommodation Payment (DAP)

 This payment is based upon the interest on any unpaid RAD and is calculated as a daily payment.

 A combination payment that includes both a partial lump-sum refundable deposit and daily payments.

 We make rooms available for residents with reduced financial means in all our homes.
-Residents with assets under $49,500and annual income less than $27,232 may be eligible to obtain residential subsidy support from the Federal Government.
+Residents with assets under $51,000 and annual income less than $27,581 may be eligible to obtain residential subsidy support from the Federal Government.
 Please note that the Basic Daily Care Fees still apply.

-Supported residents may be asked to contribute to their accommodation cost via a Daily Accommodation Contribution (DAC) or Refundable Accommodation Contribution (RAC)or a combination of both, if their assets are between$49,500 and $168,351 and their income is greater than $27,232.
+Supported residents may be asked to contribute to their accommodation cost via a Daily Accommodation Contribution (DAC) or Refundable Accommodation Contribution (RAC)or a combination of both, if their assets are between$51,000 and $173,075 and their income is greater than $27,581.

-Successful completion of the “Combined Assets and Income Assessment” form and submission to Centrelink will outline any payment obligations within 4-6 weeks.
+Successful completion of the combined assets and income assesment form and submission to Centrelink will outline any payment obligations within 4-6 weeks.

 The Means Tested Care Fee ensures that residents who have additional income and assets contribute to their medical costs, including nursing and personal care.
 This fee is collected by the home on behalf of the Commonwealth and is not retained by the home.

-Centrelink assesses all residents entering a Commonwealth-funded residential aged care facility and residents will receive information about their Means Tested Care Fee up to 4-6 weeks after they have lodged the “Permanent Residential Aged Care Request for a Combined Asset and Income Assessment” If this assessment is not completed then a higher Means Tested Care Fee might apply until the form is processed by Centrelink.
+Centrelink assesses all residents entering a Commonwealth-funded residential aged care facility and residents will receive information about their Means Tested Care Fee up to 4-6 weeks after they have lodged the combined assets and income assement.
+If this assessment is not completed then a higher Means Tested Care Fee might apply until the form is processed by Centrelink.